dgluna/korea-sns/readme.txt

 and upload the korea_sns directory into the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
 3. Select position option in Dashboard > Setting > Korea SNS
+4. Insert Kakaotalk API Key
-4. Button to tune in the style sheet to form korea_sns Add classes.
+5. Button to tune in the style sheet to form korea_sns Add classes.

 == Frequently Asked Questions ==